Hubert-Joseph Henry

-Hubert-Joseph Henry (2 June 1846 – 31 August 1898) was a French Lieutenant-Colonel in 1897 involved in the Dreyfus affair.
+Hubert-Joseph Henry (2 June 1846 – 31 August 1898) was a French lieutenant-colonel in 1897 involved in the Dreyfus affair.
 Arrested for having forged evidence against Alfred Dreyfus, he was found dead in his prison cell.
 He was considered a hero by the Anti-Dreyfusards.

 Early life and career

 Hubert-Joseph Henry was born into a farming family.
 He enlisted in the French Army as an infantryman in 1865.
 Promoted to sergeant-major in 1868, Henry served in the Franco-Prussian War, being captured twice but each time successfully escaping.
 In 1870, he was commissioned as a lieutenant in an infantry regiment.
 In 1875 Henry was appointed as an aide to General Joseph de Miribel, Chief of the General Staff.
 Four years later Henry, now a captain, joined the Statistics Section of the Ministry of War - the office responsible for counter-intelligence.
 He subsequently served in Tunisia, Tonkin and Algeria before returning to counter-intelligence duties in Paris.

-Lieutenant Colonel Georges Picquart, appointed new chief of army's intelligence section in 1895, was convinced that Major Henry had forged a document in order to prove definitively that Alfred Dreyfus was a traitor in favor of Germany.
-Thanks to the general staff's and government's support Henry was promoted Lieutenant Colonel, whereas Picquart was initially removed from office, the army, and even arrested.
+Lieutenant Colonel Georges Picquart, appointed new chief of army's intelligence section in 1895, was convinced that Major Henry had forged a document in order to prove definitively that Alfred Dreyfus was a traitor and German spy.
+Thanks to the general staff's and government's support, Henry was promoted Lieutenant Colonel, whereas Picquart was initially removed from office, the army, and even arrested.